Skip to content

 Why do ERPs fail?

-Over-customisation (changes to off-the-shelf code create upgrade nightmares), under-training (users can't leverage the system so benefits never materialize), scope creep (project grows mid-flight), and lack of executive sponsorship (political roadblocks never get resolved).
-50-70% of ERP projects overrun budget or time significantly.
+Over-customisation (changes to off-the-shelf code create upgrade nightmares), under-training (users cannot leverage the system so benefits never materialise), scope creep (project grows mid-flight), and lack of executive sponsorship (political roadblocks never get resolved).
+Industry surveys, such as Panorama Consulting's ERP reports, have found that a large share of ERP projects overrun on budget or time.

 How long to ROI?